 Welcome to The Heights School

-The Heights School is a large and complex educational organisation.
+The Heights School is a leading Department for Education P-12 school located in Modbury Heights, South Australia.
 We deliver a range of educational programs to learners from the Preschool age of 3½ and 4 years to students in Year 12 and beyond.

 STEM - Science, Technology, Engineering & Maths